Wheels and tyres

 Since 1973 all cars are fitted with a tyre placard (usually fitted in the glove box, the engine bay, or on a door pillar).
 This specifies the wheel and tyre combinations recommended by the vehicle manufacturer.
 It also specifies load capacity, speed rating and the recommended tyre air pressure.

 Replacement wheels may be fitted, provided they comply with the following requirements.

 - Ensure that the replacement wheels have been designed for the vehicle's hub and have the same bolt or stud spacing as the original and the same centre location method.

 - Ensure the offset of the rim is not reduced by more than 13 mm from the original rim.

 - The wheel track must not be increased by more than 26 mm beyond the maximum specified by the vehicle manufacturer.
-Maximum allowable track measurements for individual vehicle models can be obtained from the Department of Planning, Transport and Infrastructure.
+Maximum allowable track measurements for individual vehicle models can be obtained from the Department for Infrastructure and Transport.

 - Spacers are not permitted between the hub and wheel unless originally fitted by the vehicle manufacturer.